reuben-haug/default-python-project-structure-1/README.md

     cd default-python-project-structure
     ```

-3. Create a new virtual environment and activate it:
+3. Enable write permissions for the 'project_template.sh' script:
     ```sh
+    sudo chmod +x project_template.sh
+    ```

+4. Run the 'project_template.sh' script to set up the project structure and environment:
+    ```sh
+    ./project_template.sh
+    ```

+5. Create a new virtual environment and activate it:
+    ```sh
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-4. Install the required dependencies:
+6. Install the required dependencies:
     ```sh
     pip install -r requirements.txt
     ```

-5. Start working on your project by adding your code to the appropriate directories.
+7. Start working on your project by adding your code to the appropriate directories.

 ## Default Folder Structure